How to frame a shipping container

 We provide three simple ways to attach your steel frame to the shipping container:

-2. Make and drill some steel angle brackets to bolt to the Domino clamp and support your steel frame.
+Make or purchase some steel angle brackets or framing brackets to bolt to the Domino clamp and support your steel frame.
 You can refer to our guide to making shipping container brackets or buy some premade, pre drilled shipping container angle brackets directly from our shop.

 How to attach a Unistrut Frame to a shipping container

-Pre-drilled steel channel systems like Unistrut could be used to make a clever and relatively lightweight frame, using little more than a metal chop saw and some hand tools.
+Pre-drilled steel channel systems like Unistrut could be used to make a sturdy and relatively lightweight frame, using little more than a metal chop saw and some hand tools.

-Unistrut’s P1000T channel has slots in the back which would allow you to bolt the product directly to the Domino Clamp, and come up with whatever design of subframe you might need for your needs using their wide variety of joiners and accessories.
+Unistrut’s P1000T channel has slots in the back which allows you to bolt it directly to the Domino Clamp, and come up with whatever design of subframe you might need for your needs using their wide variety of joiners and accessories.

 We have Unistrut starter kits available in our webshop which can also be very effectively paired with our angle brackets if you want to create a Unistrut frame on the roof of a container, like in the 3D render below, taken from our case study When some student from the University of Liverpool built a frame for a solar powered refrigeration unit.